Theory: Initial Conditions

 \[\begin{equation} \begin{aligned} \omega_l^\nu = & \quad (-1)^{l+(\abs{m}-m)/2+1}\ 2^{l+3/2}\ \kappa^{n^*-(\abs{m}+1)/2-n_\xi}\\ & \times \sqrt{(2l+1)(l+m)!(l-m)!(\abs{m}+n_\xi)!n_\xi!}\ \frac{l!}{(2l+1)!}\\ & \times \!\!\!\!\!\! \sum_{k=0}^{\min{(n_\xi,l-\abs{m})}} \!\!\!\!\!\!\!\!\!\! \frac{\Gamma(l+1-n^*+n_\xi-k)}{k!(l-k)!(\abs{m}+k)!(l-\abs{m}-k)!(n_\xi-k)!} \end{aligned} \end{equation}\]

-is the normalization coefficient; $\hat{V}_\rm{c}(\rr)=\hat{V}(\rr)+Z/r$ is the core potential with the Coulomb tail removed, where $Z$ is the asymptotic charge of the residual ion.
+is the normalization coefficient; $\hat{V}_\rm{c}=\hat{V}+Z/r$ denotes the core potential with the Coulomb tail removed, where $Z$ signifies the asymptotic charge of the residual ion.

-The effective potential $\hat{V}(\rr)$ describes the interaction between the ionizing electron and the residual parent ion.
-We note that here we use the hat notation to indicate that the potential operator is not diagonal in the coordinate space.
-Under the framework of the Hartree-Fock method, the effective potential consists of three parts, namely the nuclear Coulomb potential ($V_{\rm{nuc}}$), the direct ($V_{\rm{d}}$) and exchange ($V_{\rm{ex}}$) parts of inter-electron interactions:
+The effective potential $\hat{V}$ characterizes the interaction between the ionizing electron and the residual parent ion.
+We note that the hat notation is used to indicate that the potential operator is non-diagonal in the coordinate space.
+Under the Hartree-Fock formalism, the effective potential comprises three components, specifically the nuclear Coulomb potential ($V_{\rm{nuc}}$), the direct ($V_{\rm{d}}$) and exchange ($V_{\rm{ex}}$) contributions of inter-electron interactions:

 \[\begin{equation} \hat{V} = V_{\rm{nuc}} + V_{\rm{d}} + \hat{V}_{\rm{ex}}, \end{equation}\]